iwarapter/tflint-ruleset-pingaccess/docs/rules/pingaccess_site_secure_check.md

 ## Why

-Use of unencrypted backend sites in insecure.
+Use of unencrypted backend sites is in insecure.

 ## How To Fix